Decktech

 • "Sanctum prelate extra" :

-Sanctum Prelate: Under certain Stax conditions the number can be changed to 1 for example if everyone tapped out and you have an orb effect out!
-Note be very aware that Sanctum can easily steal games with a good call! if there is a sphere effect in the previously mentioned condition it can be put on 0 yes but no game-changing cards are ever on 0 so it's really hard to decide when a 0 could possibly come in as the chosen number!
-Personally, I keep it to 1,2 or 3 depending on the situation and commanders!
+Sanctum Prelate: Under certain Stax conditions chosing the number 1 is super safe for example if everyone is tapped out and you have an orb effect out!
+Note be very aware that Sanctum can easily steal games with a good call! if there is a sphere effect in the previously mentioned condition it can be put on 0 as well yes but no game-changing cards are ever on 0 so Personally, I keep it to 1,2 or 3 depending on the situation and commanders!

 • "Lavinia, Azorius Renegade Glitches" :